iioch/ban-segshit8x-nodes/README.md

 It _might_ work in Powershell 2.0, but you should really have PS 3.0 or greater.

-Run the ban.bat or use the powershell version.

 If you've never used Powershell before, you might need to enable script execution.
 See the instructions here:  https://superuser.com/questions/106360/how-to-enable-execution-of-powershell-scripts

 ### Run the ban script
+Download ban.bat and execute it.
-Open a Powershell prompt in the script directory and simply type "./ban".
+Or open a Powershell prompt in the script directory and simply type "./ban".